sosoriov/pim/README.md

-# PIM - IMDC INSTALLATION VERSION 1.0
+# Nuxeo - IMDC INSTALLATION VERSION 1.0

 This version includes the import of the existing
   - projects